£100s to £1000s – the team challenge with a difference

 What’s in it for you?

 At the simplest level it’s a bit of fun outside of the day-to-day routine, all for a great cause.
 At a more strategic level, this is a great way to develop initiative, teamwork, competitiveness and creativity.
-And isn’t this what business is all about: adding value to deliver a profit?
 This could be part of a corporate upskilling programme, a CSR scheme, a boost for inter-departmental collaboration, or a way to identify individuals with particular skills.
 You could keep your audiences posted throughout the challenge on social media, and once the challenge is over it’s a great PR story.

 What kind of things can you do?

 Anything, as long as it’s legal!
-The point is to invest the £100 to deliver a return.
-You might not do it all in one fell swoop: you might need to do your activity two or three times, reinvesting the profits each time to make it up to £1000.
+The point is to invest the £100 or £500 to deliver a return.
+You might not do it all in one fell swoop: you might need to do your activity two or three times, reinvesting the profits each time.
 So it’s up to you, but here are some ideas you can almost certainly improve on:

 - buy ingredients and hold a series of lunches or bake sales